narqm/stylus/README.md

 -b BOOKMARK PARSER, --bookmark          Used for instances of erroneous values encoded
                                           in the new documents outline.
 -i ISBN, --isbn                         Optional argument to search by ISBN-10/13.
--c ADD COVERPAGE, --change              Optional flag to search for and add a new
+-c ADD COVER PAGE, --change              Optional flag to search for and add a new
                                           cover page; requires ISBN to function.
--d DROP COVERPAGE, --drop               Optional flag to drop existing cover page;
+-d DROP COVER PAGE, --drop               Optional flag to drop existing cover page;
-                                          requires ADD COVERPAGE to function.
+                                          requires ADD COVER PAGE to function.
+-l LOCAL IMAGE, --local                  Option to add a local image as cover page,
+                                          requires the ADD COVER PAGE flag to be set.
 ```

 The `author` and `isbn` fields are optional, but recommended, as the API supports both search by author and ISBN-10/13.
 But using them together isn't necessary or advisable since this could cause issues.